firoorg/firo/doc/build_windows_wsl.md

  Both of them are based on using [WSL/Ubuntu](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
  The main difference is in execution, using first method you will get .exe files, otherwise you need to use [Xming](http://www.straightrunning.com/XmingNotes/) to start **GUI**.

- **We are recommending to use first method**.
+ **We recommend using the first method**.

  Prerequisites:

  * Windows 10 x64
  * [WSL/Ubuntu](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) installed
 ---
-For second possible execution method, but more complex,  you need to install
+For the more complex second execution method, you need to install
  * [Xming](http://www.straightrunning.com/XmingNotes/) latest version, if you are planning to compile using [unix compiling instruction](https://github.com/zcoinofficial/zcoin/blob/master/doc/build-unix.md)